 Well, probably not.
 But it's certainly on my list of to-dos since it's one of the reasons I grow flowers in the first place!

-Even though I always hope to get most of the weeds in our flower beds under control by June, I'm usually still laying paper and mulch in an effort to control weeds for the rest of the season.
+For the flower beds, even though I always hope to get most of the weeds under control by June, I'm usually still laying paper and mulch in an effort to control weeds for the rest of the season.

 Vegetable & Fruit Garden